Did you know that you can earn $37 million annually from a convenience store in just five years?

 Pros

-- Steady customers – Generally, convenience store customers are based on a neighborhood or location and become regular visitors.
-This reduces the need to constantly acquire new customers and provides consistent business and market data.
+- Regular customers: In general, convenience store customers are locals who live somewhere in the neighborhood.
+Over time, they become regular visitors.
+This reduces the need to constantly attract new customers and provides consistent business for your store.

-- Financial stability – Although they sometimes have low margins, convenience stores typically don’t generally experience financial highs and lows associated with economic booms and busts.
+- Financial stability: Although they sometimes have low margins, convenience stores don’t generally experience the same financial highs and lows associated with economic booms and busts.

-- Relative ease to startup – Compared to many businesses such as restaurants, convenience stores are fairly straightforward to set up once you’ve identified what you need.
+- Relatively easy to start: Compared to many businesses such as restaurants, convenience stores are fairly straightforward to set up once you’ve identified what you need.

 Cons

-- High staff turnover – Staff issues can eat into profit margin in the form of training time and costs, mistakes, inventory theft, and illegal actions such as not carding for alcohol/tobacco sales, etc.
+- High turnover: Staff issues can eat into profit margin in the form of training time, mistakes, inventory theft, and illegal actions such as not checking ID for alcohol or tobacco sales.

-- Security and safety issues – Historically convenience stores have been targets for theft and crime.
+- Security and safety: Historically, convenience stores have been common targets for theft and crime.

-- Long hours – If you are an independent owner you may find yourself having to work long hours to keep margins intact, especially during your first 2-3 years in business.
-Many customers expect to be able to go into a store late at night or early in the morning 7 days a week.
+- Long hours: If you’re an independent owner, you may find yourself having to work long hours to keep margins intact.
+This is especially true during your first two to three years in business.
+Many customers expect to be able to go into a store late at night or early in the morning seven days a week.

-- Startup costs – It can cost typically between $50,000 and $100,000 to startup a convenience store.
-But this number can go as low as $10,000 (unlikely) and up to $ 1 million (if you have deep pockets).
-Much of this startup expense is invested in initial inventory, rent and deposits, and equipment.
+- Startup costs: It can cost typically between $50,000 and $100,000 to start a convenience store.
+However, these numbers can go as low as $10,000 (unlikely) and up to $1 million (if you have deep pockets).
+A lot of your startup expenses will go toward initial inventory, rent, deposits, and equipment.

 You might consider starting a food truck if you’d like a business with lower upfront costs.